pock/pock/README.md

 1. Move Pock to your Applications folder
 2. Open Pock
-3. If you don't see Pock in your touch bar, go to the Keyboard pane in System Preferences and select "Touch Bar shows _App Controls_".
+3. If you don't see Pock in your touch bar, go to the Keyboard pane in System Preferences and select "Touch Bar shows _App Controls_."

 ## Thank you!
 * [BrokenSt0rm](https://twitter.com/BrokenSt0rm) 🙅‍♂️